Lessons learned from 17,000 user interviews

 Resubscribe was an AI user feedback tool that helped B2C founders gather continuous qualitative feedback at scale.

-As a previous app founder myself, I was solving a pain point I had experienced before.
-I remember times where I just wanted to know why some of my app's users didn't want to pay.
-I wished I could just ask them.
+As a previous app founder myself, I was solving a pain point I had experienced.
+When working on my previous app, Umi, we spent a lot of energy increasing conversion.
+There were many times where I just wanted to directly ask some of my app's users why they didn't want to pay.

 The pain point